infastin/l10n-go/README.md

 ```

 Slice `Supported` contains all supported languages.
-With function `New` you can get yourself a `Localizer` with the given language.
+With `New` function you can get yourself `Localizer` for a given language.
-And with function `Language` you can get the language from `Localizer`.
+And with `Language` function you can get the language from `Localizer`.

 Once you obtain `Localizer`, you can simply call its methods,
 which are named exactly like messages defined in your localization files,